Skip to content

 Species Name: Ephedra sinica

-Also known as: Ephedra, alkaloids ephedrine, and pseudoehedrine, Ephedra sinica.
+Also known as: Ephedra, alkaloids ephedrine, and pseudoehedrine, Ephedra sinica, l-ephedrine

-In recent years attention has been focused on the safety of one ephedra, Ephedra sinica, by the Food and Drug Administration.
+In recent years, however, attention has been focused on the safety of Ephedra sinica, by the Food and Drug Administration.

-What is Ma Huang: Any one of the various varieties of gymnospermous, mostly shrubby plants of the genus Ephedra, some of which are used as a source of ephedrine, which is a stimulant, often sold as pills or tablets, derived from a plant of this genus.
+What is ma huang?
+This is a shrubby plant, in the genus Ephedra, which grows anywhere from North America to Africa to Asia.
+It is used as a source of ephedrine, which is a stimulant, often sold as pills or tablets, derived from plants of this genus.

 Home remedies using Ma Huang: